Master of Public Health Degree Competencies

 - Apply basic principles of ethical analysis (e.g. the Public Health Code of Ethics, human rights framework, other moral theories) to issues of public health practice and policy.

-- Collaborate with community partners to prioritize individual, organizational, and community concerns related to the health of marginalized populations.
+- Demonstrate collaboration with community partners to prioritize individual, organizational, and community concerns related to reducing health disparities in urban communities.